PVoLan/wooden-architecture/Chapter1/index.md

 Circular dependencies is a pain.
 Beware of them at any price.

 Let you have an object A. A calls an object B to do something.
-B calls an object C. C call an object D. This is ok.
+B calls an object C. C calls an object D.

 Circular dependency happens when an object D calls an object A to do something.
 As a react, object A may ask B to do something more, than B calls C, than C calls D again, than D calls A, A calls B, B calls C, C calls A (unexpectedly?)... and so on.
 This behavior is very difficult to read, understand and debug.